pascual-tejero/continual-learning-image-classification/README.md

     - bimeco_lambda_diff: Regularization parameter controlling the difference between short-term and long-term networks in BiMeCo.
     - m: Momentum parameter for updating the model parameters.

-These instructions will enable you to seamlessly run the code and explore the capabilities of the continual learning methods implemented in this repository.
+Understanding these parameters will allow you to customize the training process and experiment with different configurations to achieve optimal results.
+For more information about these parameters, you can run the following command: ```python main.py --help```.

 ## Results